Keith-S-Thompson/random-passwords/README.md

 Both utilities obtain random data from `/dev/urandom` by default, but can be told to use `/dev/random`, which is much slower.
 They will not work on systems that do not have these device files.
-(I *might* consider falling back to Perl's built-in [rand()](http://perldoc.perl.org/functions/rand.html) function, but its documentation explicitly says that it's not cryptographically secure.)
+(I could have had it falling back to Perl's built-in [rand()](http://perldoc.perl.org/functions/rand.html) function, but its documentation explicitly says that it's not cryptographically secure.)